To support us through one of our fundraisers, scroll down to “Current events”.

 Nic and Neil’s Big Races

-Nic and Neil Paice will be challenging themselves with some big races this year – Nic is running the 2017 London Marathon in April and Neil will be running 100km in the Race to the Stones event in May!
+Nic and Neil Paice challenged themselves with some big races this year – Nic ran the 2017 London Marathon in April and Neil and Nic both ran 100km in the Race to the Stones event in May!

 They say “We both decided that we would like to run for a charity.
 We have got a friend called Tony King who has been diagnosed with Lyme disease.
 He is also a runner and he organises off road races in our area, Aspire Running.
 We don’t really know about the disease but do know that he has been quite poorly.
 We are hoping that raising some funds that LDA will eventually find better treatment for sufferers.”